jear2412/BUQ-ODEsMCMC/README.md

+BUQ-ODEsMCMC

+The title of the repository stands for Bayesian Uncertainty Quantification in Ordinary Differential Equations.

 The purpose of this repository is to provide the examples of the MCMC methods tested in my thesis *Stochastic Simulation in Multimodal Posteriors: UQ in ODEs*.
 Programs are coded in Python 3.
 Additional purposes include providing examples of parameter estimation in ordinary differential equations (ODEs) and multimodal posterior distributions.
 The methods provided use libraries and packages already developed.
 The methods being exemplified are